USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 Understanding the ALPHA Quickstart Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``run_ALPHA_quickstart`` M-script demonstrates the simplest possible batch process - a single simulation run with the default settings and only the minimum required input files and minimal outputs.
+The ``run_ALPHA_quickstart`` M-script demonstrates a simple batch process - a single simulation run with the default settings and only the minimum required input files and minimal outputs.

     run_ALPHA_quickstart.m: